okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 The following `_links` are returned:

-* `assignee`: Gets the User or Group through which this Role is assigned
+* `assignee`: Retrieves the User or Group to which this Role is assigned
-* `resource-set`: (Only for Custom Roles) Gets the Resource Set that is targeted by this assignment
+* `resource-set`: (Only for Custom Roles) Retrieves the Resource Set that is targeted by this assignment
-* `permissions`: (Only for Custom Roles) Gets a list of Permissions that is granted through this assignment
+* `permissions`: (Only for Custom Roles) Lists all Permissions that are granted through this assignment
-* `role`: (Only for Custom Roles) gets the Role that is granted through this assignment
+* `role`: (Only for Custom Roles) Retrieves the Role that is granted through this assignment
-* `member`: (Only for Custom Roles) gets the Member object from the Binding that grants this Role
+* `member`: (Only for Custom Roles) Retrieves the Member object from the Binding that grants this Role

 #### Role types